nitish2157/SwiggyAssignment/README.md

 ### Extensibility
 The Arena Battle Simulator is designed to be extensible, allowing for future enhancements and modifications:

-#### Custom Player Types: You can create custom player types by implementing the Player interface.
+#### Custom Player Types: We can create custom player types by implementing the Player interface.
 #### Custom Dice: Different types of dice can be implemented by implementing the Dice interface.
 #### Additional features: The codebase can be extended to include new features such as special player abilities or advanced battle mechanics.